 Real estate investing remains one of the most proven and reliable ways for average Americans to build lasting wealth.
 While the majority of America’s household wealth is attached to primary residences, income-producing real estate offers even better prospects of acquiring real financial independence.
 The problem for most people, however, is that they simply don’t have the funds required to embark on their real estate investing careers.

 One of the paradoxes of real estate wealth creation is that it tends to work in favor of those who already own real estate and against those who don’t.
 This can make it doubly difficult for those who own no real estate at all to get into the real estate investing game.
 In many real estate markets throughout the country, even entry-level homes are currently selling in the $300,000-plus range.
 This means that with a typical 25 percent down payment on a mortgage, assuming that an aspiring investor can even qualify for a traditional mortgage, they will need $75,000 or more just to make the down payment.
 Unfortunately, very few working-class Americans have that kind of cash just laying around.

-While real estate investing is perhaps the single best way to build wealth for those without deep expertise in financial markets and other investment opportunities, the incredibly high startup costs create a serious barrier to entry.
+While real estate investing is perhaps the single way to build wealth for those without deep expertise in financial markets and other investment opportunities, the incredibly high startup costs create a serious barrier to entry.
 How is the average person supposed to get their foot in the door when the initial capital requirements to do so in many real estate markets are often in the six-figure amounts?
 Hard money lending is one potential answer.

 Many people new to the world of real estate rightly look skeptically on any claim that money can be made with zero money down or minimal cash outlays on the part of the investor.
 Yet, every day, the biggest real estate development companies and investment firms take on projects where their own capital outlays are miniscule in proportion to the total cost of the projects on which they are working.